-There are very few brothers working together to share wine making duties in the Napa Valley – but such is the case with Ron and Hamilton Kelham.
-Both grew up in the Napa Valley but neither have degrees in wine making.
+There are very few brothers working together to share wine making duties in Napa Valley; Ron and Hamilton Kelham worked together at Kelham Vineyards for many years until more recently.
+Both grew up in Napa Valley but neither have degrees in wine making.
 Ron has a degree in architecture from the University of Boulder and is responsible for designing the art salon, the winery and the landscaping among his shared wine making duties.
 Hamilton has a degree in hotel and restaurant management from when he studied in Switzerland – among his many contributions to the property is an impressive outdoor kitchen.

 The estate combines a beautiful balance between functionality, hospitality, elegance and nature.
 Vineyards surround the winery and grounds.
 Tasting is either indoors or outdoors under a shaded canopy.
 If you carefully choose where you sit outdoors and face north – you may have nice views of Mt.
 St. Helena in the distance which rises near the town of Calistoga (Mt.
 St. Helena is the tallest mountain near the Napa Valley).